 With Jacob Wright’s wonderful novel-writing software, Dabble Writer, I finished 3 novels in 1 year.
 In fact, a professional editor waits to work on one of these novels this year.
 Wonderful, isn’t it?I managed to finish 3 books in 1 year using this tool.
 Click To Tweet

-Big Shift From Professional Teacher To Professional Writer
+Big Shift From Teacher To Writer

 While writing my stories, a private company hired me to write business articles and earned $500 as a monthly income.
 Realizing my ups and downs in my writing journey, I thought of sharing that to new writers.